What You Need To Build a Website – Top 5 Checklist

 Read also: How to create a website without coding

-A website host is an online location where all your data and content from the website is stored and kept.
+A website host is an online location where all your data and content from the website are stored and kept.
 The host is a server that is accessible by all users of the internet.
 This directs users to your website at any time and hence allows 24/7 reachability.
 You can host your website from a website builder or your domain platform.
 If your website is getting more and more visitors, you might need to upgrade your host to a more advanced one that can handle the increased traffic.
 The loading speed of the website will be enough to indicate this need for up-gradation.

 What You Need To Build a Website – The Logo